ibuttimer/tidder/app/src/main/assets/help.md

 The application allows the user to maintain a list of Subreddits from which posts are retrieved.

-**Note** this list is seperate to any follow list which may be stored in the user's settings on Reddit.com.
+**Note** this list is separate to any follow list which may be stored in the user's settings on Reddit.com.

 The Follow functionality may be accessed via the *Follow* option in the menu.